When the House Took Flight: Printed Media and Replicas of the Santa Casa di Loreto

 Dr. Erin Giffin is a postdoctoral researcher at Ludwig-Maximilians-Universität Munich, a member of the ERC-funded project SACRIMA: The Normativity of Sacred Images in Early Modern Europe.
 Her current research addresses the Santa Casa di Loreto and its replicas across Europe (Translating Space: Replicas of the Holy House of Loreto, manuscript in progress), and engraved depictions of devotional ephemera, as in Dr. Giffin’s recent articles in I Tatti Studies (2020) and the Print Quarterly (2021).

-For participation via Zoom, you will find the link HERE.
+For participation via Zoom, you find the link HERE.

 Scientific organization: Florian Abe